thekewe/ingress-slack-emoji/README.md

 # Ingress Emoji for Slack

 These are custom made Ingress emoji for use in Slack.
-Fully tested, agent approved by the San Francisco ResistSF community.

 ![Example screenshot of Ingress emoji](https://raw.githubusercontent.com/thekewe/ingress-slack-emoji/master/example.png)